-It's no secret that I cannot keep a plant alive.
+It’s no secret that I cannot keep a plant alive.
 Kids, sure.
 Plants, not a chance.
 I love them way too much.
-I plant cute little succulents in bowls and tubs and all kinds of cute things and BAM, two weeks later, I've loved them to death.
-Although, surprisingly the thyme I put in a pot by the front door is still alive after 4 weeks and actually thriving.
+I plant cute little succulents in bowls and tubs and BAM, two weeks later, I’ve loved them to death.
+Although, surprisingly the thyme I put in a pot by the front door is still alive after 4 weeks, and actually thriving.

-But, my misadventures in planting haven't stopped Marisol from asking, for weeks now, if she can not only have succulents in her bedroom, but also tea light candles too (of course I'm only allowing the battery operated ones for now).
-She's ten, and growing up, and is becoming more addicted to Pinterest, and spends a lot of time researching bedroom decor, re-decorating her room, and asking for slightly more grown-up looking items.
+But, my misadventures in planting haven’t stopped Marisol from asking if she can have succulents in her bedroom.
+She also wants tea light candles too (of course I’m only allowing the battery-operated ones for now).
+She’s ten and is becoming more addicted to Pinterest.
+She spends a lot of time researching bedroom decor, re-decorating her space, and asking for slightly more grown-up looking items.

 So when I was sent the Pottery Cool craft kit I asked her what she wanted to make.
 We jumped on Pinterest together to take a look at a few bedroom ideas and she decided on a small succulent container so she could put a plant on her desk.

 I think she did a fantastic job.
 And since making this she’s also made a small tealight candle holder to match that she poked holes in so the light would shine through.

 The Pottery Cool kit is really easy to use and easy to clean up.
 It’s real pottery that your kids can actually do themselves.
 Once you’ve assembled it (which takes just a matter of minutes), you simply place a clay disk onto the turntable, gently spray it with water and watch it spin and take shape in your hands.
 Once finished, trim off the excess clay, popping it into a bag and sealing it so you can use it later and it doesn’t dry out.